thinkle-iacs/think-js/way_of_the_program.md

 Glossary
 --------

-algorithm
+---
+**algorithm**

-:   A set of specific steps for solving a category of problems.
+A set of specific steps for solving a category of problems.

-bug
+---
+**bug**

-:   An error in a program.
+An error in a program.

-comment
+---
+**comment**

-:   Information in a program that is meant for other programmers (or anyone
+Information in a program that is meant for other programmers (or anyone
     reading the source code) and has no effect on the execution of the program.

-debugging
+---
+**debugging**

-:   The process of finding and removing any of the three kinds of
+The process of finding and removing any of the three kinds of
     programming errors.

-exception
+---
+**exception**

-:   Another name for a runtime error.
+Another name for a runtime error.

-formal language
+---
+**formal language**

-:   Any one of the languages that people have designed for specific
+Any one of the languages that people have designed for specific
     purposes, such as representing mathematical ideas or computer programs;
     all programming languages are formal languages.

-high-level language
+---
+**high-level language**

-:   A programming language like Javascript that is designed to be easy for
+A programming language like Javascript that is designed to be easy for
     humans to read and write.

-immediate mode
+---
+**immediate mode**

-:   A style of using Javascript where we type expressions at the command prompt, and
+A style of using Javascript where we type expressions at the command prompt, and
     the results are shown immediately.
 Contrast with **script**, and see the entry under **Javascript shell**.

-interpreter
+---
+**interpreter**

-:   The engine that executes your Javascript scripts or expressions.
+The engine that executes your Javascript scripts or expressions.

-low-level language
+---
+**low-level language**

-:   A programming language that is designed to be easy for a computer to
+A programming language that is designed to be easy for a computer to
     execute; also called machine language or assembly language.

-natural language
+---
+**natural language**

-:   Any one of the languages that people speak that evolved naturally.
+Any one of the languages that people speak that evolved naturally.

-object code
+---
+**object code**

-:   The output of the compiler after it translates the program.
+The output of the compiler after it translates the program.

-parse
+---
+**parse**

-:   To examine a program and analyze the syntactic structure.
+To examine a program and analyze the syntactic structure.

-portability
+---
+**portability**

-:   A property of a program that can run on more than one kind of computer.
+A property of a program that can run on more than one kind of computer.

-print function
+---
+**print function**

-:   A function used in a program or script that causes the Javascript interpreter to
+A function used in a program or script that causes the Javascript interpreter to
     display a value on its output device.

-problem solving
+---
+**problem solving**

-:   The process of formulating a problem, finding a solution, and
+The process of formulating a problem, finding a solution, and
     expressing the solution.

-program
+---
+**program**

-:   a sequence of instructions that specifies to a computer actions and
+a sequence of instructions that specifies to a computer actions and
     computations to be performed.

-Javascript console
+---
+**Javascript console**

-:   An interactive user interface to the Javascript interpreter.
+An interactive user interface to the Javascript interpreter.
 The user of a
     Javascript shell types commands at the prompt, and presses the return key to send these commands immediately to the interpreter for processing.

-runtime error
+---
+**runtime error**

-:   An error that does not occur until the program has started to execute
+An error that does not occur until the program has started to execute
     but that prevents the program from continuing.

-script
+---
+**script**

-:   A program stored in a file (usually one that will be interpreted).
+A program stored in a file (usually one that will be interpreted).

-semantic error
+---
+**semantic error**

-:   An error in a program that makes it do something other than what the
+An error in a program that makes it do something other than what the
     programmer intended.

-semantics
+---
+**semantics**

-:   The meaning of a program.
+The meaning of a program.

-source code
+---
+**source code**

-:   A program in a high-level language before being compiled.
+A program in a high-level language before being compiled.

-syntax
+---
+**syntax**

-:   The structure of a program.
+The structure of a program.

-syntax error
+---
+**syntax error**

-:   An error in a program that makes it impossible to parse --- and
+An error in a program that makes it impossible to parse --- and
     therefore impossible to interpret.

-token
+---
+**token**

-:   One of the basic elements of the syntactic structure of a program,
+One of the basic elements of the syntactic structure of a program,
     analogous to a word in a natural language.